Emburse Assurance Overview for Emburse Professional

 Check What It Checks What It Means for Users

-Alcohol Purchase Detects alcohol-related spending in supported scenarios Your organization may require additional justification or may restrict reimbursement
+Alcohol Purchase Emburse AI will identify if alcohol is present on meal receipts.
+Your organization may require additional justification or may restrict reimbursement

-Non-Itemized Receipt Detects whether meal receipts over $25 are missing itemized detail.
-Receipts under $25 are not evaluated for this rule.
+Non-Itemized Receipt Emburse AI will flag any meal receipt over $25 which is not itemized.
 Attach an itemized receipt or provide required context, based on policy

 Step 3: Post-Submission Review